openshift-metal3/dev-scripts/README.md

 ```
 virsh console domain_name
 ```

-To get to the bootstrap node.
-The username is `core` and the password is `notworking`

 ### Determining your filesystem type
 If you're not sure what filesystem you have, try `df - T` and the second